Energy in Nigeria: Petroleum

 The first oil well in Nigeria was drilled in 1958 in Oloibiri which is present day Bayelsa State.
 This acted as a milestone for the production of oil and gas in Nigeria and the emergence of the country as a top oil & gas producer globally.
-In 2022, Nigeria was still Africa's biggest oil producer and amongst one of the largest in the world.
+In 2022, Nigeria was still Africa's biggest oil producer and one of the largest in the world.

 International Oil Companies (IOCs) like Shell, TotalEnergies, ExxonMobil, Chevron Corporation, Eni, and Equinor, have invested in Nigeria for decades and remain the biggest producing companies in the country, especially offshore.
 However, heavy security challenges in the Niger Delta coupled with persistent crude theft on onshore pipeline systems have steadily pushed IOCs out of onshore areas, leaving place for Nigerian independents to take over critical oil & gas assets.

 Such divestments by IOCs have allowed the rise of several Nigerian Exploration and Production (E&P) companies who are now well-established players in the Niger Delta, including Seplat Energy, Oando (Owned by Adewale Tinubu), Amni International, Conoil, First E&P, ND Western, Neconde Energy, First Hydrocarbons Nigeria and many more.